marmelo/streaming-pt/README.md

 streaming-pt
 ============

 Live Portuguese TV and radio.

+Please check https://antena.pt and enjoy the streams online.

 **Disclaimer:**
 All streams are official.